BrendonShi/wordle-ai-agent/README.md

 • Last feedback, which is a vector that shows the information of the previous guess, namely the status of the letters.

-• Avector that contains 26 integers, which is the state of the alphabet and keeps track of the status of each letter.
+• A vector that contains 26 integers, which is the state of the alphabet and keeps track of the status of each letter.

 • Remaining guesses, which indicates the remaining number of at